tranduytruong12/rag_project/README.md

 # RAG Project

-A **production-ready scaffold** for a Retrieval-Augmented Generation (RAG) system — built for interns and junior engineers to learn, extend, and eventually ship.
+A **production-ready** for a Retrieval-Augmented Generation (RAG) system — built for interns and junior engineers to learn, extend, and eventually ship.

-> **Status**: 🏗️ Foundation / Scaffold — pipeline wired end-to-end with stubs.
-No real LLM or vector DB calls yet.
+> **Status**: 🏗️ Foundation — pipeline wired end-to-end.

 ---